 Barclaycard Arrival Plus® World Elite Mastercard®

-Spend $5,000 on the card within 90 days of account opening to earn 70,000 miles (limited time offer).
+Spend $5,000 on the card within 90 days of account opening to earn 70,000 miles.
 Those miles aren’t redeemable only for airfare, however; miles translates into a statement credit that is redeemable for nearly any type of travel.
 Here are a few easy ways you could benefit from the credit:

 - Buy round-trip airfare nearly anywhere in North America.